Bishop's Stortford: Landmarks

 The historic core of Stortford is covered by a Conservation Area, which roughly aligns with the boundaries of the town in 1874–1894.
 As of the last formal Appraisal of the Conservation Area in 2014, there were 105 listed buildings in Stortford, including 71 within the Conservation Area.
-Two of the buildings are Grade 1 listed: Waytemore Castle and St Michael's Church.
+Two of the buildings are Grade I listed: Waytemore Castle and St Michael's Church.
 Grade II* listed buildings include 10 Bridge Street (the Black Lion pub), 30 High Street (the Boar's Head restaurant) and 8–10 High Street.
 Much of the Conservation Area is also an Area of Archaeological Significance.

 Castle mound

 Waytemore began as a motte and bailey castle in the time of William the Conqueror.
 A rectangular great tower was added to the motte in the 12th century.
 It was improved in the 13th century under King John and a licence for crenellation was granted in the mid-14th century.
 It lost significance after the Civil War and was used as a prison in the 17th century.

 Only earthworks, the large motte, and the foundations of a square tower can now be seen.